“Financial inclusion is a key enabler to reducing poverty and boosting prosperity.”

 - Islamic Finance and Financial Inclusion (Lena Rethel, Politics and International Studies, University of Warwick)

-- Contesting the M-PESA Miracle (Milford Bateman, Juraj Dobrila University of Pula, Maren Duvendack, Centre for Development Impact, and Nicholas Loubere, Lund University).
+- The Curious Case of M-Pesa’s Miraculous Poverty Reduction Powers (Milford Bateman, Juraj Dobrila University of Pula, Maren Duvendack, Centre for Development Impact, and Nicholas Loubere, Lund University).

 The idea for this blog series came at a recent event at the Interdisciplinary Global Development Centre (IGDC) at the University of York, where scholars gathered from many institutions and disciplines to discuss various aspects of financial inclusion.
 The event was co-funded by the ESRC’s Impact Acceleration Account and the Young Scholars Initiative.